GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/1_overview.typ

 Also, it operates more advanced audio objects such as multi-microphone arrays and sound sources of different kinds.
 This block provides the most important external #acr("API") to our pipeline.
 It allows for defining a room, an agent (i.e. microphone array) and a set of sound sources with a very limited amount of code.
-The user can then move the different audio objects with convenient movement primitives and fetching the resulting audio and geometric data in diverse forms.
+The user can then move the different audio objects with convenient movement primitives and fetch the resulting audio and geometric data in diverse forms.

 @code:simulator:simulator:basic_usage demonstrates a basic example of how our library can be operated.
-The following section will present the software blocks required for running this kind of operation.
+The following section will present the software blocks required to run this type of operation.

 #figure(
   ```python